The Importance of SEO for Gyms

 Title Tags

-Your title tag is the main headline displayed in search engine results.
-It must be a concise (under 60 characters) and compelling summary of the page's content, incorporating your primary keyword and location.
+Your title tag is the headline that appears in search results.
+It must be concise (under 60 characters), include your primary keyword, and ideally your location to capture local intent.

 Meta Descriptions

-Bad Example: This page is about our gym and what we offer.
+This page is about our gym membership options.

 Headings (H1, H2, H3)